 The School for Online Learning began under the auspices of the School for Extended Learning with one pilot class in English in 1996.
 The first class was a success and very quickly the online program found its own path for the adult student.
 The School for Online Learning has developed over 200 courses and offers 500 sections per term with over 14,000 students enrolled each year.
-Seven academic degrees are offered through the School for Online Learning: the Bachelor of Science in Criminal Justice Administration, Management, Management/Computer Information Systems, Management/Health Care, Management/Human Resources, Management/Marketing and Social Psychology.
-Students seeking to continue educational careers after completion of their baccalaureate degree may enroll in programs for online courses in the areas of Master of Education, Master of Business Administration or Master of Public Affairs.
+Eight baccalaureate degrees and four associate degrees are offered through the School for Online Learning.
+Students seeking to continue educational careers after completion of their baccalaureate degree may enroll in programs for online courses in the areas of Master of Education, Master of Business Administration, Master of Public Affairs, Master of Arts and Communication and Leadership or Master of Health Care Leadership.